DucManhPhan/DucManhPhan.github.io/_posts/2018-11-15-The-neccessary-commands-in-VIM.md

 - :n : jump to the nth line
 - :0 : jump to the start of file
 - :$ : jump to the end of file
+- gg : move to the first line
+- G : go to the end of file
+- 123G : move to the line number 123
 - w : move cursor to the beginning of the next word
 - e : move cursor to the end of the current word
 - b : move cursor to the beginning of the previous word